-Scholars from nearby academic institutions may link here to join our email list.
+Scholars from nearby academic institutions may link here to subscribe.

 Faculty Organizers: Peter Aronow, Professor of Political Science; and Josh Kalla, Assistant Professor of Political Science

-Graduate Student Coordinators: Drew Stommes, Department of Political Science
+Graduate Student Coordinator: Drew Stommes, Department of Political Science

 Coordinator & Contact for Guest Travel: Pamela Greene